Jamie Davis at an election-night rally with supporters

 We Can All Afford

-To extend tax breaks tilted toward the top — paid for by cuts to the programs Louisiana families actually use.
+They replaced it with trillions in tax breaks tilted to the top — paid for by the programs Louisiana families actually use.

 2025 Tax Law